Sabina9425/course-work/README.md

 # course-work
-This repository contains the functionality for the account operations widget
+This function displays a list of the last 5 operations performed by the client in the format: transfer date, transfer description, from, to, transfer amount, value